Jack Langedijk

-Jack A. Langedijk (born 1956) is a Canadian actor, theatre director, and author.
+Jack A. Langedijk (born April 27, 1956) is a Canadian actor, theatre director, and author.

 Education

-Langedijk studied acting at Concordia University in Montreal and Sheridan College in Ontario.
+Langedijk was born as one of ten children to Dutch immigrant parents and grew up on a farm in Milton, Ontario.
+He studied acting at Concordia University in Montreal and Sheridan College.

 Career

 After graduation from university, Langedijk founded his own theater company and worked in this industry as a director for many stage performances, including often by Shakespeare.

 In addition to his work in the theater, he is also active as a fictitious performer in many films and television series.
 He has, inter alia, smaller appearances in film productions such as Darkman II: The Return of Durant (1995) and episodes of series such as Relic Hunter and Mutant X.

 He received a Gemini Award nomination for Best Actor in a Leading Role in a Dramatic Program or Mini-Series at the 5th Gemini Awards in 1990, for his performance as Joseph Brant in the television film Divided Loyalties.

 Langedijk self-published his first novel, Because, in 2014.